StevenBlack/vocab/million-dollar-words.md

 doesn't.
 It means perilous, dangerous and difficult to escape from.
 "After a number of parlous incidents in the jungle, which included being bitten by snakes and shot at by poachers, the tourists decided to take their next vacation in Miami."
-It's pronounced PAR-LUSS.

 ### parochial
 Excessively narrow in outlook; having backward views stemming from a lack of worldly experience.
 People who live in small towns are often considered parochial in their attitudes and beliefs.
 Don't confuse with parochial schools, which, while often parochial, may not be.
-It's pronounced PAR-OKE-EE-AL.

 ### paroxysm